bputrah/open-telemetry-kit/README.md

 >import open_telemetry_kit as otk

 ### Quick Start

+#### Download the OTK Quickstart package with sample data

-For an example of OTK usage you can download the OTK quickstart package (~90 MB).
+1. Download the OTK quickstart package (~90 MB).
+(Mac users can install `wget` using [these instructions](https://www.maketecheasier.com/install-wget-mac/))

+>$ wget https://hivemapper-sample-videos.s3-us-west-2.amazonaws.com/OTK/OTK_quickstart.tgz

 This includes a sample `.csv`, `.srt`, and `.mov` with embedded telemetry.
 It also contains `quickstart.py` which you can use to extract the telemetry from the sample files.
-(Mac users can install `wget` using [these instructions](https://www.maketecheasier.com/install-wget-mac/))

->$ wget https://hivemapper-sample-videos.s3-us-west-2.amazonaws.com/OTK/OTK_quickstart.tgz

-Extract the package:
+2. Extract the package:

 >$ tar xzvf OTK_quickstart.tgz